The Food and Agriculture Organization

 current example of this is the EU bargaining for fishing

 rights with the UK during Brexit.
-PM Boris
+Former PM, Boris

 Johnson said at a press briefing in December 2020: "For the first time since 1973 we will be an independent coastal state with full control of our waters with the UK's share of fish in our waters."

-But, until 2026 fisherman from the EU will still be able to catch their old quotas.
+But, until 2026 fishermen from the EU will still be able to catch their old quotas.

 The deal means the UK’s share of fish in its waters will rise “substantially from roughly half today to closer to two-thirds in five-and-a-half years’

 £100million will be pumped into the UK industry to modernise their fleets.

 Boris said: "I can assure fish fanatics we will as a result of this deal be able to catch and eat quite prodigious quantities of fish."

 It was claimed the PM agreed for Brussels to hand back a quarter of its fish quota - meaning Britain will fish just over 66 per cent of UK waters.

 France said the EU had won "huge concessions" from Britain on access to